hamidhassan85/data_analyst/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 1. Right-click either of the select column headers, and then in the context menu, select **Remove Columns**.

-1. In the status bar, verify that the query has two columns and 39 rows.
+**In the status bar, verify that the query has 2 columns and 39 rows.**

-## **Configure the Product query**
+## Configure the Product query

 In this task, you'll configure the **Product** query.

-*Important: When detailed instructions have already been provided, lab steps will provide more concise instructions.
+> ***Important**: When detailed instructions have already been provided, lab steps will provide more concise instructions.
 If you need the detailed instructions, you can refer back to the steps of previous tasks.*

 1. Select the **DimProduct** query and rename the query to **Product**.